dotnet add package Hl7.Fhir.Specification.R5 --version 5.4.0

 We actively monitor the issues coming in through the GitHub repository at https://github.com/FirelyTeam/firely-net-sdk/issues.
 You are welcome to register your bugs and feature suggestions there.
 For questions and broader discussions, we use the .NET FHIR Implementers chat on Zulip.

-If you want to participate in this project, we're using Git Flow for our branch management, so please submit your commits using pull requests on the correct
+If you want to participate in this project, we're using Git Flow for our branch management.
+Please submit PRs with changes against the

 NuGet packages (2)